Therese Brummer

 Therese Conradine Brummer née Casse (1833–1896) was a Danish writer who frequently used the pen name Fru Elisabeth.
 She is remembered above all for the stories she wrote first for small children and later for teenagers.
 Her works for adults include two biographies as well as fictional works and a collection of short stories.

 Early life, education and family

-Born in Copenhagen on 8 June 1833,n Therese Conradine Casse was the daughter of the politician Andreas Lorentz Casse (1803–86) and his wife Andrea Severine née Engelbreth.
-She enjoyed an excellent education in her well-to-do home which was supplemented by contacts with many learned celebrities.
-In May 1861, she married Captain Nicolai Abraham Brummer (1822–1903) with whom she had two children: Agnete (1862) and Lilly (1868).
+Born in Copenhagen on 8 June 1833, Therese Conradine Casse was the daughter of the politician Andreas Lorentz Casse (1803–86) and his wife Andrea Severine, née Engelbreth.
+She enjoyed an excellent education in her well-to-do home, which was supplemented by contacts with many learned celebrities.
+In May 1861, she married Captain Nicolai Abraham Brummer (1822–1903), with whom she had two children: Agnete (1862) and Lilly (1868).